subhendudash02/winter-of-contributing/.github/CONTRIBUTING.md

 # Contributing Guidelines

 Hello 👋.
-We welcome you all to GirlScript Winter Of Contributing🎊🎊
+We welcome all of you to GirlScript Winter Of Contributing🎊🎊
 | Index                                                         |
 | ------------------------------------------------------------- |
 | [Contributing to this repo](#contributing-to-this-repository) |